A simple way to come down when the day has taken everything

 And the worst part?

-but you’re too overstimulated to even enjoy it.
+You finally get a moment to yourself, but you are too overstimulated to even enjoy it.

-Not yoga-retreat burnout.
+Not shiny retreat-style burnout.

 Real-life burnout.